Contact Us

 A PERSONAL INVITATION

 For over forty years, our family has led boutique group tours centered around one guiding principle: personal attention.
-On this one-of-a-kind itinerary to the exotic sites of southern Italy, my wife Blake (UT ‘08) and I have personally selected each hotel, set every menu, and chosen each experience from our years spent exploring the unforgettable south of Italy.
-Whether sailing to the sleepy fishing island of Procida, harvesting olives and making our own oil in Puglia, or staying in stunning historic caves in Matera, we want to share a new side of Italy with you that most travelers don’t get to see.
-More than anything, we want you to experience Italy as our guests, with the kind of hospitality that comes from traveling with friends.
+On this one-of-a-kind itinerary to the exotic sites of southern Italy, I have personally selected each hotel, set every menu, and chosen each experience from our years spent exploring the unforgettable south of Italy.
+Whether sailing to the sleepy fishing island of Procida, harvesting olives and making our own oil in Puglia, or staying in stunning historic caves in Matera, I want to share a new side of Italy with you that most travelers don’t get to see.
+More than anything, I want you to experience Italy as our guests, with the kind of hospitality that comes from traveling with friends.

 FROM LIVELY NAPLES TO THE RUSTIC PUGLIAN COUNTRYSIDE

-• Make authentic Neapolitan pizza from scratch with an expert local chef • Stay in Stone Age cave dwellings carved into the cliffside of unforgettable Matera • Sail through the bay of Naples to the hidden thermal islands of Procida & Ischia • Explore haunting Pompeii and visit the world’s greatest archaeological museum • Hear engaging lectures on topics from Italian culture to the Bourbon dynasty • Enjoy the sea view from your hotel along Naples’ picturesque harbor promenade • Taste fresh buffalo mozzarella at a historic farm & make bread with a Puglian chef • Marvel at golden artifacts and amazingly preserved temples left by the Ancient Greeks • Stay in an ethereal countryside masseria, participate in the olive harvest, and make your own olive oil
+Stay in Stone Age cave dwellings carved into the cliffside of unforgettable Matera • Sail through the bay of Naples to the picture-perfect island of Procida • Make pizza from scratch in a centuries-old pizza oven • Explore haunting Pompeii and visit the world’s greatest archaeological museum • Hear engaging lectures on topics from Italian culture to the Bourbon dynasty • Enjoy the sea view from your hotel along Naples’ picturesque harbor promenade • Taste fresh buffalo mozzarella at a historic farm & make bread with a Puglian chef • Marvel at golden artifacts and amazingly preserved temples left by the Ancient Greeks • Stay in an ethereal countryside masseria, participate in the olive harvest, and make your own olive oil

 ITINERARY